OpenSextant/SolrTextTagger/README.txt

 There are some nuances to properly configuring the analyzer.
 The *query* time analyzer should output tokens with posInc >= 1.
 So a StopwordFilter is ok but a SynonymFilter should only by used to normalize terms without expansion (or simply don't use synonyms at query time).
 There are similar considerations for WordDelimiterFilter -- don't use the catenate options.
 The *index* analyzer has more freedom; this is where you can expand synonyms (if you choose), etc.  That being said, if posInc is ever 0 then there are some edge cases that result in errors, and the root cause are Lucene's analyzers.
-For more info on this see the Limitations section of this blog post: http://blog.mikemccandless.com/2012/04/lucenes-tokenstreams-are-actually.html
+For more info on this see the Limitations section of this blog post: http://blog.mikemccandless.com/2012/04/lucenes-tokenstreams-are-actually.html And as indicated in that blog post, any multi-term synonyms should be substituted by single-word synonyms but not the reverse.
+So synonyms.txt could have "Domain Name System => DNS" but not the reverse order.
+See the test configuration for a complex text analysis configuration that exercises these capabilities.

 Here is a sample simple field type config that should work quite well: